cordeliafoo/wdi-project-4/README.md

 - Allow users to chat to admin should they need help using websockets.

 ## Acknowledgements:
-My truly amazing WDI9 classmates who have rendered help in all ways possible.
+My WDI9 classmates who have rendered help in all ways possible!
 Also thanks especially to Prima and Sharona for battling through the cloudinary direct upload with me; and also to Yisheng for patiently helping me troubleshoot through all my bugs.